sushisuj/union_shop/prompt.md

 - Created a collections page with a "Collections" title, four hero-style boxes for each collection (using images with 0.7 opacity and overlayed text), a simplified navbar, a purple promotional header, and a footer matching your main file.

 - Private Notes: When creating a collections page, you can use a hero-style layout with images and overlayed text for each collection.
 To keep the design consistent, use a simplified navbar and reuse components like the purple header and footer from your main file.
 For overlay effects, set the image opacity and use a Stack to layer text on top.

+6. In my EssentialsPage (Flutter), I need three layout fixes.
+First, the product grid currently leaves a large pink space under each card because the grid cells are too tall—reduce the height (e.g., via childAspectRatio) so the cards sit compactly under their images just like on my main page.
+Second, eliminate the pink gap below the grid by removing extra containers/columns so only the grid plus padding remain and I can add more products later.
+Finally, ensure the footer stays at the very bottom of the page by using a LayoutBuilder + ConstrainedBox (or another approach) so that even when there are only two products, the footer doesn’t float halfway up the screen.

+- Explanation of Generation: Reduced each grid cell’s height via childAspectRatio, removed redundant Container/Column wrappers so the grid only has padding, and wrapped the page in LayoutBuilder + ConstrainedBox to push the footer to the bottom even with minimal content.

+- Private Notes: Learned to control grid cell height with childAspectRatio, simplify layouts by removing unnecessary wrappers around GridView, and keep the footer anchored by combining LayoutBuilder with a min-height ConstrainedBox.